FriederikeButt/PECOS/README.md

 - Cython (to compile optional C/C++ extensions)
 - pytest 3.0+ (to run tests)
-- Sphinx 2.7.6+ (to compile documentation)
+- Sphinx 2.7.6+ (to compile the documentation)

-## License

-PECOS is licensed under the [Apache 2.0 license](https://github.com/PECOS-packages/PECOS/blob/master/LICENSE)
+- ProjectQ (for state vector simulations)
+- Cirq (to take advantage of the full quantum-state simulators made available via Cirq)
+- qcgpu (to run state vector simulations on gpus)

 ## Installation